 Chicken With Apricots In Lemon-Pepper Sauce

 This chicken dish is from The Silk Road Gourmet by Laura Kelley.
 The book is a fascinating exploration of the cuisines of Western and Southern Asia.
 This recipe is from the chapter on Afghanistan.
 The chicken is combined with a unique blend of spices, apricots, raisins and pistachios, resulting in a beautifully fragrant and flavorful dish.
-Be sure to see the recipe notes from the author below.
+Be sure to see the recipe notes from the author and our book review below.

 - 2 chicken breasts cut into bite-sized pieces

 - 1/4 cup dried apricots, quartered